 Sales representatives are informative, but obviously biased

 If you want a detailed presentation of what a turf company makes, what they recommend for your application and how they would install it plus all of the benefits of doing so, ask the sales rep. You’ll get beautiful full color photos and drawings and lots of technical specifications.
 What you get will be accurate, but it will all be positive, no mention of any downsides, no potential problems and definitely no mention of health and safety issues, environmental issues and stories of professional teams going back to grass.
-That information takes a bit more effort, a lot more reading and it requires some understanding of scientific and technical issues far beyond how much it costs.
+That information takes a bit more effort to discover, a lot more reading and it requires some understanding of scientific and technical issues far beyond asking how much it costs.

-An interested citizen can do their own research and come up with a lot of questions and concerns and it takes a little time to do so, but that’s what we expect from the board members who have been voted into their positions as our representatives for that very reason, to take on that work so every citizen in North East doesn’t have to, otherwise, why do we even have a school board?
+An interested citizen can do their own research and come up with a lot of questions and concerns and it takes a little bit of time to do so, but that’s what we expect from the board members who have been voted into their positions as our representatives for that very reason, to take on that work so every citizen in North East doesn’t have to, otherwise, why do we even have a school board?

 Here’s a partial list of articles addressing artificial turf